 Every surfer needs a reliable set of tools that he or she can ride with through the strongest tides.
 And we’re not only talking about surfboards here.
-A lot of people would think that it’s the only vital tool a surfer needs.
-It is, of course, the most vital but there’s one item that always gets pushed off the list: surf watches.
+A lot of people would think that it’s the only essential tool a surfer must possess.
+Indisputably, it is the most vital, but there’s another item that always gets pushed off the list: surf watches.

-Surfers, especially professional ones, need a watch that can help them navigate and even predict the tides.
+Surfers, particularly the professional ones, require a watch that can help them navigate and even predict the tides.
 The ocean, after all, can be very treacherous.
-Good thing there are surf watches that can withstand and even predict the greatest of tides.
+Good thing there are surf watches available that can withstand and even predict the greatest of tides.
 But by surf watches, we don’t only mean Casio or Rip Curl.
-In fact, if you’re a luxury watch lover, you can always showcase your Rolex or IWC while riding mighty waves.
+In fact, if you’re a luxury watch lover, you can always showcase your Rolex or IWC while riding the mighty waves.

 Surfing as a Sport

 There’s no place to work out than the outdoors.
 If you’re looking for a place to work out that’s free, nature has all the answers for you.
 There are a bunch of outdoor activities you can try like mountain climbing or simply running.
 But if you’re looking for more thrills or if you’re a fan of the waters, then surfing just might be the right sport for you.